 Having welcomed back almost 300 returning Arts & Sciences, premedical/preveterinary, and Masters of Public Health students on to the True Blue campus September 28th and October 4th, the University staff, faculty and administration have settled down to providing support services for the students in Grenada and for the professional programs temporarily operating in the United States.
 In addition, faculty and staff in Grenada are assisting with the reconstruction effort.

 There was no structural damage to the buildings or to the infrastructure on the campus according to the assessors and insurance companies who examined the campus post-Ivan.
-There were lots of displaced roof tiles and broken windows which caused water damage to parts of the campus.
+Most of the displaced roof tiles on the campus have been removed and broken windows sealed to minimize any additional water damage to campus.

 Housing: Over 50% of the dormitory rooms are habitable and are being used to accommodate Arts & Sciences and Graduate students as well as relief workers and foreign electricity workers, who are assisting with the reconstruction of Grenada’s infrastructure.

 Landlords in the True Blue, Grand Anse and surrounding areas are also working tirelessly to repair their rental properties.

 Communications: The infrastructure of the phone and fax lines is intact, and the lines are working, with a few disruptions to service.
 Mobile phones remain the most reliable means of communications.
 However, the phone service is getting demonstrably better each day.
 University personnel can be contacted via e-mail.
 The University can also be reached through its regular central telephone number: (473) 444-4175.